Overview

 conceptual

-Firestore is a database made of schema-less collections and documents.
-It is a NoSQL database that is most similar to MongoDB.
+Firestore is a schema-less database made of collections and documents of loose shape (NoSQL), most similar to MongoDB.

-A document is a set of fields holding primitive data types (number, string, timestamps...).
+- A document is a set of fields holding primitive data types (number, string, timestamps...) or object types (maps and arrays).
 A document has up to 20k fields and stores up to 1 MiB of data.

-A reference serves to identify a collection or a document in the database.
-It doesn't guarantee the collection or document existence: It's merely a path that may point to nothing.
+- A reference serves to refer to a collection or to a document.
+It doesn't guarantee the collection or document's existence in the database: It's merely a path that points to a location.

 "firebase/firestore" // client SDK